WS-UB/WLMap/README.md

    - style.json
 2. java/com/example/wlmap
    - Graph.kt
-      - Create a graph where the nodes are the points on the map and the edges are the distances between the two nodes.
+      - Create a graph where the nodes are the avigation points (ID, longitude, latitude, and set of neighboring nodes) on the map and the edge is the Haversine distance between the two nodes.
 Afterwards, we use Dijkstra's Algorithm to navigate the shortest path between two points and return a list of points that needed to take.
    - LocationPermissionHelper.kt
    - MainActivity.kt
    - MqttHandler.kt